 The best part of this tour is the stories you will learn about the Empress Sissi, considered one of the most important historical myths of Europe.

 The Jewish tradition in this city is very strong and throughout the city there are different tributes to all the Jews who were killed during the Second World War.
-This walking tour through the Jewish quarter of Budapest, about two and a quarter hours, focuses on the history of this people.
+This walking tour through the Jewish quarter of Budapest, about two hours and a quarter, focuses on the history of this people.